8e7an/dotvim/NOTES.md

 `:args` List the args - the one in [] is the current args file

-`:args {filepath ...}` Overrite the args list with the provided files
+`:args {filepath ...}` Overwrite the args list with the provided files

 `:arga {filepath}` Add the file to the args list